Jämtland: Culture

-The culture of Jämtland has been greatly affected by the fact that Jämtland's never had an upper class, since the population have mostly consisted of free sovereign farmers with wide connections and a strong regional identity.
+The culture of Jämtland has been greatly affected by the fact that Jämtland has never had an upper class, since the population have mostly consisted of free sovereign farmers with wide connections and a strong regional identity.
 This has been the case for many generations.
 When Christian IV of Denmark punished the Jamts severely after having sworn the Swedish king their allegiance (see above) by turning them into tenant farmers and abolished their seal, he told them to stay put on their farms.
 They did not heed this call but instead sought help from their own organized advisors and "the land's defense", an insolence that further outraged the Danish king.
 Jämtland started out free and remained autonomous during its time as a Norwegian dependency.
 Because of Jämtland's historical background the local culture shows great similarities with the Norwegian farm culture.

 Today, the history of Jämtland is exhibited in the regional museum Jamtli in Östersund.
 The museum consists of an open-air section with historical buildings, as well as an indoor museum which houses exhibitions about the region's cultural history, from the Stone Age until modern times.
 Local history has been very popular in Jämtland for over 100 years, due to the extensive cultural home ground movement that emerged in the late 19th and early 20th century.
 The movement founded Jamtli to preserve the cultural heritage.